tumblr/XExtensionItem/README.md

 ## Apps that use XExtensionItem

-Please create a [pull request](https://github.com/tumblr/XExtensionItem/pulls) or [let us know](#contact) if you're using XExtensionItem in either your application or your extension.
+If you're using XExtensionItem in either your application or extension, create a [pull request](https://github.com/tumblr/XExtensionItem/pulls) to add yourself here.

 ### Apps